nats-io/k8s/README.md

 ### Getting started

-The fastest way to get started is to use the one liner script:
+The fastest and easiest way to get started is with just one shell command:

 ```sh
 curl -sSL https://nats-io.github.io/k8s/setup.sh | sh